 For something that exists in unspoken rules and rites, culture is surprisingly loud, clear, and evident in the emotions and experiences that criss-cross a workplace in the course of an average day.

 It will show up in the warmth you feel like a customer, the welcome that greets you as a new joiner, the sensitive candor you get as a client, and the regard you receive as a vendor, blue-collar associate, or channel partner.
+A lot of companies even develop cross functional team approach to breed culture.

 That’s because, unlike its furniture or IPR, culture is that asset of a business that connects at a level and language we can understand.